Share Signet with another family!

 Though the majority of college applicants study for the ACT or SAT during the spring of their junior year, in our experience, most of them regret waiting so long to study and take their first test.

 Though it may seem like a simple proposition, preparing for the ACT or SAT involves a lot of variables, complex timetables, and a huge amount of self-discipline and motivation.
-Figuring out whether you should take the ACT or SAT, studying for and taking the test, planning for and taking important SAT II subject tests, and leaving enough time before college application deadlines to retake tests if necessary can take over a year to do well.
+Figuring out whether you should take the ACT or SAT, studying for and taking the test, and leaving enough time before college application deadlines to retake tests if necessary can take over a year to do well.
 Thus, we recommend beginning your test prep journey during the summer after your sophomore year of high school.

 Here’s a basic timeline: